impeccable-tester/H2O/README.md

 Simple application that sends a toast message to windows users reminding 'em to stretch and drink water at regular intervals!

-Extract the zip and run the H2O application.

 Hourly reminders can be snoozed.